SACHDEVA-GARV/SACHDEVA-GARV/README.md

 ## ✨ What I'm Working On

 -  Building full-stack applications using **MERN** and **Node.js + EJS** stacks
+-  Continuously learning new technologies — recently explored OpenAI's API, integrated AI features into my apps, and actively experimenting with Generative AI and task automation
 -  Exploring advanced topics in **DSA**, **Operating Systems**, and **Computer Networks**
 -  Writing technical blogs on **Data Structures**, **Competitive Programming**, and **Web Development**